-Торіс Summary Reference (a) The Directors are experienced directors who have a broad range of skills and expertise covering property, funds management, investment banking, mergers and acquisitions, public policy, legal and compliance.
+Торіс Summary Reference (a) Who are the Directors of the Responsible Entity?
+The Directors are experienced directors who have a broad range of skills and expertise covering property, funds management, investment banking, mergers and acquisitions, public policy, legal and compliance.
 The Board currently comprises the Directors set out below, the majority of whom are independent.
-As noted in Section 1.1(m) of this Document, it is intended that if the Proposal is implemented, Sam Leon and Hugh Martin will retire from the Board on implementation of the Proposal and the remaining Directors will continue in office.
+Section 5.2 As noted in Section 1.1(m) of this Document, it is intended that if the Proposal is implemented, Sam Leon and Hugh Martin will retire from the Board on implementation of the Proposal and the remaining Directors will continue in office.
 The Board considers that the reduced number of Directors is appropriate for a standalone internally managed Australian REIT of this size.
-Section 5.2 Name Role Location Richard Longes Independent chairman and non-executive Director Australia Graeme Katz Executive Director Australia Stephen Koseff Non-executive Director South Africa Sam Leon Non-executive Director South Africa Sally Herman Lead independent non-executive Director Australia Hugh Martin Independent non-executive Director Australia Georgina Lynch Independent non-executive Director Australia (b) Who are the Key Management? serve as the mana Key Management Officer), Zach McI all of whom are di If the Proposal is implemented, IAPF's existing management team will continue to serve as the management of IAPF and be employed by IAPF II.
-Key Management comprises Graeme Katz (Executive Director and Chief Executive Officer), Zach McHerron (Fund Manager) and Kristie Lenton (Chief Financial Officer), all of whom are directors of the Manager and have been employed by the Investec Group for 14, 13 and 11 years respectively. (c) What are the proposed governance managed in a ma tablished governance arrangements to ensure that Inner that is properly focused on its investment objectives, as well as conforming to regulatory and ethical tives and the Sections 2.4 and 5.6 arrangements for IAPF? contained in the A the JSE Listings F the King IV Code ted, it must comply with the corporate governance pask.
-Guidelines as they apply to Managed Investmen Requirements, which among other things require conprinciples.
-The King IV Code outlines the corporate only to all JSE listed entities. t Schemes, and npliance with mplemented, IAPF will be subject to additional princ Guidelines which do not currently apply to IAPF I on ged. framework which i practice procedure obligations under t will provide Unitho Proposal is implemented, the Board will adopt a corpor is designed to be consistent, as far as practicable, with es of public listed companies in accordance with the re- the Corporations Act and the ASX Listing Rules.
+Name Role Location Richard Longes Independent chairman and non-executive Director Australia Graeme Katz Executive Director Australia Stephen Koseff Non-executive Director South Africa Sam Leon Non-executive Director South Africa Sally Herman Lead independent non-executive Director Australia Hugh Martin Independent non-executive Director Australia Georgina Lynch Independent non-executive Director Australia (b) Who are the Key Management?
+If the Proposal is implemented, IAPF's existing management team will continue to serve as the management of IAPF and be employed by IAPF II.
+Key Management comprises Graeme Katz (Executive Director and Chief Executive Officer), Zach McHerron (Fund Manager) and Kristie Lenton (Chief Financial Officer), all of whom are directors of the Manager and have been employed by the Investec Group for 14, 13 and 11 years respectively. (c) What are the proposed governance managed in a ma tablished governance arrangements to ensure that Inner that is properly focused on its investment objectives, as well as conforming to regulatory and ethical tives and the Sections 2.4 and 5.6 arrangements for IAPF?
+AS IAFF IS QUALIISTED, IL THUST COLLIDIV WITH THE COLDOLATE GOVERNANCE t Schemes, and npliance with mplemented, IAPF will be subject to additional princ Guidelines which do not currently apply to IAPF I on ged. framework which i practice procedure obligations under t will provide Unitho Proposal is implemented, the Board will adopt a corpor is designed to be consistent, as far as practicable, with es of public listed companies in accordance with the re- the Corporations Act and the ASX Listing Rules.
 The re- lders with a number of additional rights in relation to go ers (as described in Sections 2.4 and 5.6.1 of this Doc n the best elevant evised framework overnance and